AEmin96/Project4-CI-ByteBitesWebsite/README.md

 <h3>7.
 Deployment</h3>
-  1. Create a new GitHub Repository
+  1. Create a new GitHub Repository <br>
-  2. Open the repository on CodeAnywhere
+  2. Open the repository on CodeAnywhere <br>
-  3. Write the necessary code
+  3. Write the necessary code <br>
-  4. Connect ElephantSQL to the project
+  4. Connect ElephantSQL to the project <br>
-  5. Deploy the App to Heroku
+  5. Deploy the App to Heroku <br>
 <h3> 8.
 Credits</h3>
 Code Institute